Operator Calculus of Differential Chains and Differential Forms: Fundamental theorems of calculus for chains in a flow

 \begin{thm}[Fundamental theorems for chains in a flow] Suppose \( J \in \hB_k^r(U) \) is a differential chain with compact support in \( U \), \( V \in {\cal V}^r(U)\) is a vector field, and \( \o \in \B_k^{r+1}(U) \) is a differential form where \( U \) is open in \( \R^n \).
 Then

 \end{thm}

-\begin{proof} Since Dirac chains are dense, and both \( \p_v \) and Cartesian wedge product are continuous for all \( v \in \R^n \), we use Corollary \ref{cor:carte} to conclude Finally we change coordinates to consider a local flow chart of \( V \): By Proposition \ref{pro:mF} we know \( \p_{\theta e_1} \theta_* = \theta_* \p_{e_1} \).
-Using Corollary \ref{cor:daggerE} we deduce
+\begin{proof} Since Dirac chains are dense, and both \( \p_v \) and Cartesian wedge product are continuous for all \( v \in \R^n \), we use Corollary \ref{cor:carte} to conclude Finally we change coordinates to consider a local flow chart of \( V \): By Theorem \ref{thm:mF} we know \( \p_{\theta e_1} \theta_* = \theta_* \p_{e_1} \).
+Using Theorem \ref{thm:retXint} we deduce

 We next establish the second equality:

 Let \( f(t) = \cint_{J_t} \o \).
 It suffices to show that \( f'(t) = \cint_{P_V J_t} \o \).
 The result will then follow from the fundamental theorem of calculus.
 Since \( P_V \) is continuous, \( P_V J_t = \lim_{h \to 0} \frac{J_{t+h} - J_t}{h} \) for each \( t \in [a,b] \).
 Hence